wofsauge/IsaacDocs/docs/Room.md

 ### Get·Random·Position () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### [Vector](Vector.md) GetRandomPosition ( float Margin ) {: .copyable aria-label='Functions' }
-Returns a random position in the room.
+Returns a random position in the room with a radius of `Margin` units away from any obstacles.
 This position is not alligned with the grid.
 ___
 ### Get·Random·Tile·Index () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }